1. Talk with your Academic Advisor EARLY! Meet with your advisor to discuss the classes you want to take abroad for credit toward

 would like to study and the program that fits your academic and personal needs.
 Set

-up an initial appointment with the International Education Center to discuss options.
+up an initial appointment with the Office of International Education to discuss options.

 If you seek admission into a non-SUNY program, additional steps not outlined here

-are required so be sure to contact the International Education Center.
+are required so be sure to contact the Office of International Education.

 - If applying to more than one program, you do NOT need multiple copies of anything

 other than your Transcripts (one official transcript is required for each program

 you apply to).
 You request official transcripts from the YourConnection.

 - If applying to a program in a country where the native language is not English, the